julianazacharias/julianazacharias/README.md

 <br>

-**NOTE**: This is my new github, which I have created to focus more on my portfolio.
+**NOTE**: This is my new Github, which I have created to focus more on my portfolio.
 To check my previous one, please go to [juliananovais08](https://github.com/juliananovais08/).
 <br>

 ## 📊 GitHub Stats: